NielsdeBlaauw/query-monitor-twig-profile/README.md

 Find out which pages are slow, and why!
 Immediately see profiling information from Twig in your Query Monitor toolbar.

 Automatically integrates with Timber.

+- Support for dark mode.
+- Clickable links to profiled templates in your preferred editor.

 ## Installation